 Leaf damage can result from excess mineral salts in the soil or salts in irrigation water.
 The latter is a problem in Southern California and, typically, the factor limiting success of magnolias in desert regions.
 Frequent heavy waterings will help leach out salts and carry them to lower soil levels—as long as drainage is good.

-To 90 ft. tall in its native Himalayas; in San Francisco, it has grown to 25 ft. in as many years.
-Varies from bushy (nearly as wide as high) to narrow and upright (about half as broad as tall); choose plants for desired form, then prune to shape.
-Thin-textured, leathery dark green leaves 3 to 8 in. long, 1 to 3 in. wide.
-In winter and spring, furry brown buds open to fragrant blossoms ranging from cream colored to white, with a slight green tinge at the base; they are 5 to 7 in. across, with 12 to 16 segments, each 1 in. wide.
+This evergreen grows to 90 ft. tall in its native Himalayas; in San Francisco, it has grown to 25 ft. in as many years.
+Varies from bushy (nearly as wide as high) to narrow and upright (about half as broad as tall); choose plants for the desired form, then prune to shape.
+Thin-textured, leathery dark green leaves 3–8 in. long, 1–3 in. wide.
+In winter and spring, furry brown buds open to fragrant blossoms ranging from cream colored to white, with a slight green tinge at the base; they are 5–7 in. across, with 12 to 16 segments, each 1 in. wide.

 Native to southern hemisphere tropics and subtropics.
 Grows to 3 ft. tall and wide, spreading wider by...

 Loose, spreading shrub from Australia grows to 2–3 ft. tall and 4–5 ft. wide.
 Given suppor...